anagordon/Integrative-Project/README.md

-# Personal Project
+# Integrative Project
-Personal project in sec 5 (grade 11).
-Online website (not posted) to make reserving seats in my high school's auditorium more easy.
+Integrative personal project in sec 5 (grade 11).
+The project consists of an online website (no domain, never posted because of Covid) used to make seat reservations in my high school's auditorium.
+This would facilitate many events and planning.
 The first page is the home-opening page.
 The other pages are linked inside the code already.